-Course Department/ General Student Learning Outcomes Assessment Assessment Results Number Math 111 Program Education Goals SLO 4 0 St. day to 19 by Method 0 1 1 1 1 1 Math 111 Mathematics Goal 4: The SLO 1.0: Students will be For direct Outcome 1 did Program ability to use proficient in the techniques for assessments, achieve the fundamental evaluating functions and graphs. instructors of benchmark. mathematical skills and principles in various applications.
+Course Department/ General Student Learning Outcomes Assessment Assessment Results - SLO 1 0: Students will be Outcome 1 did Program • - Number Math 111 Program Mathematics Program Education Goals Goal 4: The ability to use fundamental mathematical skills and principles in various applications.
+SLO 1.0: Students will be proficient in the techniques for evaluating functions and graphs.
 Outcome 1: Students will demonstrate competence to evaluate a function from its graphical representation.
 Outcome 2: Students will demonstrate competence to evaluate an exponential function.
 Outcome 3: Students will demonstrate competence to evaluate a rational function.
-Outcome 4: Students will respond to a statement concerning their confidence in College Algebra II (Math 111) will collect student work samples of various graded assignments throughout the semester to assess problems that call for students to demonstrate Outcome 2 did not achieve the benchmark.
-Outcome 3 did achieve the benchmark.
-Outcome 4 did achieve the benchmark.
-SLO 1.0's overall benchmark was achieved. their ability to evaluate functions and graphs. proficiency in basic computational SLO 2.0: Students will be proficient in the techniques for solving polynomial equations. techniques listed in SLO 1.1 - SLO 1.3, Outcome 1 did achieve the benchmark.
-Outcome 1: Students will demonstrate competence to solve a polynomial equation with rational solution(s).
-SLO 2.1 - SLO 2.3, SLO 3.1 - SLO 3.2, and SLO 4.1 - SLO 4.3.
-Student Outcome 2 did not achieve the benchmark.
+Outcome 4: Students will respond to a statement concerning their confidence in their ability to evaluate functions and graphs.
+SLO 2.0: Students will be proficient in the techniques for solving polynomial equations.
+Outcome 1: Students will Method For direct assessments, instructors of College Algebra II (Math 111) will collect student work samples of various graded assignments throughout the semester to assess problems that call for students to demonstrate proficiency in basic computational techniques listed in SLO 1.1 - SLO 1.3, SLO 2.1 - SLO Outcome 1 didachieve thebenchmark.Outcome 2 did notachieve thebenchmark.Outcome 3 didachieve thebenchmark.Outcome 4 didachieve thebenchmark.SLO 1.0's overallbenchmark wasachieved.Outcome 1 didachieve thebenchmark. demonstrate competence to solve a polynomial equation with rational solution(s).
+2.3, SLO 3.1 - SLO 3.2, and SLO 4.1 - SLO 4.3.
+Student achieve the benchmark.
 Outcome 3 did not Outcome 2: Students will samples will achieve the demonstrate competence to be evaluated benchmark.